Skyball2000/math-n-more-cmd-tool/README.md

-# math-n-more-cmd-tool
+# Yan's Command Line Tool
 A command line tool that can perform a variety of different things.
+Still WIP.